ChargePi/ChargePi-go/docs/client/configuration.md

 ## 🔌 The `connector` file(s) - EVSEs and connectors

-EVSE and connector settings file scan be found in the `connectors` folder.
-To add and configure the connector, simply add a new file that contains the structure, defined in [attributes](#Attributes) and modify it to your specs.
+EVSE and connector settings files can be found in the `connectors` folder.
+To add and configure the connector, simply add a new file that contains the structure, defined in [attributes](#attributes) and modify it to your specs.
 The client will scan the folder at boot and configure the connectors from the files if all the settings have valid values.

 Note: A Charge point can have multiple EVSEs, each oh which can have multiple connectors, but only one connector of the